 Cléricy

-Cléricy... a village on the banks of the Kinojévis
+Cléricy… a village along the Kinojévis river

 Photo source: BAnQ